aravind4799/aravind4799/README.md

 <!-- - 🌱 I’m currently learning about Full Stack Web Development
  -->
 - **A final year undergraduate from SSN college of Engineering, chennai.**
-- 🔭 A budding **Full-Stack Software Developer**, who is obsessed with the idea of improving himself and wants a platform to grow and excel
+- 🔭 An aspiring **Full-Stack Software Developer**, who is obsessed with the idea of improving himself and wants a platform to grow and excel
 - 🌱I'm currently learning **Angular**,**NodeJs** & **Java**
 - 📫 How to reach me araviku04@gmail.com